 - Google has a pet T-rex, named Stan, which lives at their California headquarters.
 Founders bought it to remind the employees to not let Google go extinct

-- Google has a version of their site translated into the language of the Klingons, from Star Trek
+- Google has a version of its site translated into the language of the Klingons, from Star Trek

 - No part of a Google office is allowed to be more than 150 feet away from some kind of food.